 Campus Reading Celebration

-Parking Information: Limited parking is available on campus and is complimentary.
-Follow signs to designated event parking areas.
-Free parking is available at the Camarillo Metrolink Station /Lewis Road parking lot in Camarillo with complimentary shuttle service to and from the campus.
-Riders should board the CI VISTA Bus.
-Buses arrive and depart from the Camarillo Metrolink Station every 30 minutes from 7 a.m. to 10 p.m.
-Monday through Friday.
-For exact times, check the schedule at www.goventura.org.
+Complimentary event parking is limited and only available in the designated parking lot on campus (See map below).
+Free parking is also available at the Camarillo Metrolink/Lewis Road parking lot with bus service to and from the campus.
+In order to waive bus fares, riders should present their event registration confirmation when boarding the CI Vista Bus, otherwise the cash-only bus fare is $1.25 each way.
+Buses arrive and depart from the Camarillo Metrolink Station every 30 minutes from 7 a.m. to 10 p.m., Monday through Friday.
+For exact times, check the schedule at: www.goventura.org

 For additional information contact Merissa Stith, Events Coordinator, at 805-437-8548 or firstname.lastname@example.org